-A. This ordinance shall terminate on July 31, 2020, unless further extended by action of the City Council through the adoption of an Urgency Ordinance extending this ordinance.
-During the term of the moratorium established under this Urgency Ordinance, a Landlord shall not serve a notice pursuant to California Code of Civil Procedure Sections 1161 or 1162, file or prosecute an unlawful detainer action based on a three-day pay or quit notice, or otherwise endeavor to evict an Affected Tenant for nonpayment of rent.

-B. The moratorium established under this Urgency Ordinance is intended to have greater scope and longer duration than the moratorium established under Executive Order N-37-20.
+- A. This ordinance shall terminate on October 31, 2020, unless further extended by action of the City Council through the adoption of an Urgency Ordinance extending this ordinance.
+During the term of the moratorium established under this Urgency Ordinance, a Landlord shall not serve a notice pursuant to California Code of Civil Procedure Sections 1161 or 1162, file or prosecute an unlawful detainer action based on a three-day pay or quit notice, or otherwise endeavor to evict an Affected Tenant for nonpayment of rent. - B. The moratorium established under this Urgency Ordinance is intended to have greater scope and longer duration than the moratorium established under Executive Order N-37-20, which was extended via Executive Order N-66-20 and N-71-20.